How Couples Living Together Can Manage Shared Bills

 Tools for Couples

 Shared bills work best when both partners agree on the logic behind them.
 Equal splits suit some couples.
-Income-based or mixed systems suit others.
+Proportional or hybrid systems suit others.

 Talk openly.
-Revisit the setup as income or living situations change.
+Revisit the setup when circumstances change.
 Adjust without blame.

 Strengthen Your Relationship